siyuancncd/siyuancncd/README.md

 Hi～ :wave: :star2: , welcome to my homepage.
 I'm **Siyuan Duan**.
 I'm currently a master's student at the School of Computer Science, Sichuan University, fortunately advised by Prof. [Dezhong Peng](https://cs.scu.edu.cn/info/1282/13563.htm) \& Prof. [Peng Hu](https://penghu-cs.github.io).

-I am currently looking for PhD admission in 26fall, so if you think I fit the bill, feel free to contact me at ddzz122773315@163.com or siyuanduancn@gmail.com.
+I am actively seeking admission for the Fall 2026 PhD cohort.
+If you believe my background aligns with your research needs, please feel free to contact me via email at ddzz122773315@163.com or siyuanduancn@gmail.com.

 ## News:
 + :page_facing_up:: Feb.
-27, 2025, One paper was accepted by **CVPR2025**!:v: Thanks to all coauthors!
+27, 2025, One paper was accepted by **CVPR2025**! :v: Thanks to all coauthors!
 + :page_facing_up:: Sep.
-18, 2024, One paper was accepted by **Neural Network(NN)**.:v: Thanks to all coauthors!
+18, 2024, One paper was accepted by **Neural Network(NN)**. :v: Thanks to all coauthors!

 ## Selected publications: